ChuongNg1996/utilities/README.md

 ## NETWORKING

-Open Systems Interconnection model ([OSI model](https://en.wikipedia.org/wiki/OSI_model)) a conceptual model that describes the universal standard of communication functions of a telecommunication system or computing system, without any regard to the system's underlying internal technology and specific protocol suites.
+Open Systems Interconnection model ([OSI model](https://en.wikipedia.org/wiki/OSI_model)) a conceptual model that describes the universal standard of communication functions of a telecommunication system or computing system, without any regard to the system's underlying internal technology and specific protocol suites (for *modularity* purpose).

 ### 7. Application layer
 * [Wiki](https://en.wikipedia.org/wiki/Application_layer): In the **Internet protocol (IP)** suite, the *application layer* contains the communications protocols and interface methods used in *process-to-process* communications.
 The **OSI model** defines the *application layer* as only the interface responsible for communicating with *host-based and user-facing applications*.